-Forgiveness is absolutely necessary, but sometimes it’s not enough.
+Forgiveness is absolutely necessary in a healthy marriage, but by itself it’s not enough.
 Communication is vital, but it doesn’t always change things.
 Sometimes your spouse’s bad behavior continues, and there’s no evidence it’s changing anytime soon.
 Setting boundaries in your marriage at such times is never easy, but sometimes it’s the best thing for your relationship.

 Let me be clear; setting boundaries because your spouse doesn’t cook the kind of food you enjoy, forgets your anniversary, or desires sex at a different frequency than you do is not what we’re talking about.
 We’re talking about persistent serious destructive behavior; substance abuse, physical or verbal violence, obtaining sexual gratification through pornography or an affair, etc. Your spouse is not abusing you because they don’t meet your needs; it becomes abuse when they are actively seeking to harm you.
-Addiction, infidelity, or other gross harm or neglect is where serious boundaries must come in.
+Addiction, infidelity, verbal, physical, or sexual abuse, or other gross harm is where serious boundaries must come in.

 The danger in talking about this is that some spouse may grab onto this concept of boundaries as a way to manipulate their husband or wife into doing what they want.
+Nope, that’s not it.
 Another spouse may stay in a seriously destructive marriage too long because it’s not “bad enough.”
-Neither is appropriate.
+That’s not it either.
 This is not about your happiness, nor is it about blame or control.
 It’s about protection.